 A prospective candidate must complete two steps in the application process.
 First, the ECU undergraduate application for freshman admission must be completed by the priority deadline of December 1.
-Second, if a student qualifies for the Honors College, then an invitation to apply to the Honors College and the Honors College application will be sent to the student.
+Second, if a student qualifies for the Honors College, then an invitation to apply to the Honors College will be sent to the student.
 The Honors College application includes three additional sections: the EC Scholars application, the Business Scholars application and the Early Assurance Programs application.
 All sections of the Honors College application must be received by December 15 to be considered.
 Please view specific application information.

 2. Are EC Scholars required to live in EC Scholars/Honors College housing?

 Yes.
 All EC Scholars must live in the Honors College Residence Hall (Garrett Hall) for the first year.
 In subsequent years, EC Scholars may remain in the Honors College residence hall or choose alternate housing.
 Floor plan